 There are a lot of excellent & trusted doctors especially for expat women in Danang.
 To know where to go, or if you have any questions about where to find specific care like gynecology, dermatology etc, the best place to find trustworthy recommendations would be in the “Women of Danang” Private Facebook Group; https://www.facebook.com/groups/999387900098848/

 At Fisher’s SuperKids we recommend BaoViet Health Insurance to all our teachers.
-They offer excellent and affordable Health Insurance plans at $190 per year.
+They offer excellent and affordable Health Insurance plans for $190 per year.